Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Background and Motivation

+The state-of-practice and art techniques to resize a VM's memory are a) ballooning~\cite{xen,vmware-balloon} and b) virtio-mem~\cite{virtio-mem} vDIMM memory hotplugging~\cite{virtio-mem,hotplugkernel}.
+Memory ballooning implements a paravirtualized interface, where a guest driver (controlled by the hypervisor) allocates (inflation) and de-allocates (deflation) guest memory pages to scale down and up its memory resources.
+Our results (\S\ref{sec:eval:ubench}) corroborate past studies~\cite{virtio-mem} that ballooning suffers from high scaling overhead as it reclaims and releases memory to the host at the granularity of a page.

+Virtio-mem~\cite{virtio-mem} dynamically adjusts VM memory by emulating the hot(un)plugging of physical DIMMs in the hypervisor.
+It exposes a new device, i.e., the paravirtualized DIMM, sliced in small slots each capable of independent (un)plugging for agile VM memory adjustment.
+While faster than ballooning, our study corroborates past findings~\cite{mhvm,hotplugorballon,hubballon} that virtio-mem still suffers from high OS overhead.

-Linux manages physical memory in the granularity of pages (i.e., 4KiB) but adds and removes ((un)plugs) memory in the granularity of memory blocks, i.e., 128MiB for x86.
+Virtio-mem relies on the native Linux mechanisms to hot(un)plug memory.
+Linux manages memory in the granularity of pages (i.e., 4KiB), but adds and removes ((un)plugs) memory in the granularity of blocks, i.e., 128MiB for x86.

-{\textbf{Hotplugging a memory block}} involves two major steps: a) add the memory block to the OS (\emph{hot-add}) and b) expose it to the OS allocator (\emph{online}). \emph{Hot-add} updates the OS metadata for physical memory, such as the Linux memory map array (\emph{memmap}), and is penalized by the overheads of creating and initializing the \emph{struct pages} that represent each 4KiB range of the block. \emph{Online} releases these pages to the OS allocator, to expose the plugged memory to the system as usable.
+{\textbf{Hotplugging a memory block}} involves two major steps: a) add the memory block to the OS (\emph{hot-add}) and b) expose it to the OS allocator (\emph{online}). \emph{Hot-add} updates the OS metadata for physical memory, such as the Linux memory map array (\emph{memmap}), and \emph{online} releases the new block's pages to the OS allocator, exposing the newly-plugged memory as usable.